lyhiving/talker.php/README.md

 # Talker PHP Client
 A real-time [Talker](http://talkerapp.com) PHP client.
 Wraps the [Talker protocol](https://talker.tenderapp.com/faqs/api/talker-protocol) and provides methods both to talk, and to listen in on a room with event callbacks.

-# Requirements

-The PEAR [Net_Socket](http://pear.php.net/net_socket) package is used for socket communication.
-Make sure you have PEAR installed, available in your include_path, and that the Net_Socket package is also installed.

 # For simple talking

 1) Get a Talker account at https://talkerapp.com/signup